darkrelics/eidolon-engine/documentation/incremental-story.md

 #### Decision Segments

 - Present choices to player
-- No outcomes - player choice determines path via DecisionOptions
+- Created with ProcessingStatus="processed" and default decision pre-applied
-- Player submits via api-segment-decision
+- Player can override decision via api-segment-decision before timer expires
-- Timeout uses DefaultDecision if specified (auto-selects that path)
+- NextSegmentID is always set (either default or player's choice)
+- Timer expiry uses whatever Decision is currently set

 #### Rest Segments

 Rest segments are special 15-minute rest periods that allow characters to take a break between story adventures.
-Unlike regular story segments, rest segments:
+Rest segments:

+- Created with ProcessingStatus="processed" immediately (no processing needed)
-- Are initiated by the player via POST /segments/rest endpoint (handled by **api-segment-rest**)
+- Can be story-driven or player-initiated via POST /segments/rest endpoint
 - Provide a 15-minute rest period (REST_SEGMENT_DURATION = 900 seconds)
 - Do NOT automatically heal wounds - wounds heal independently based on their HealAt timestamps
 - During the 15-minute rest, any bashing wounds that are 15+ minutes old will naturally heal
 - Lethal (6 hours) and aggravated (7 days) wounds are unlikely to heal during the short rest period
-- Always have "normal" outcome with no decision points
+- Always have Outcome="normal" with no decision points
-- Can be initiated when character is not in an active story
-- Create a temporary ActiveSegment that manages the rest period
+- Pre-populated with narrative text and NextSegmentID
 - Character remains in "rest" mode until segment completion

 Note: Wound healing is time-based and independent of rest segments.
 Wounds heal based on their type: